leoasis/fnky/README.md

-# Funky
+# Fnky

-Functional Programming Library in Javascript
+A funky (and "souly"?) library for functional programming in Javascript